kaby76/AntlrVSIX/README.md

 time to take advantage of the LSP server, I added two new clients to support now three clients: VS2019, Emacs, and VSCode.
 (I am working on the IntellijIdea and VIM clients.)
-And, in whatever free time I had, I added a few new commands to Trash.
+And, I added a few new commands to Trash.
 Under the covers, I replaced a basic library that I was using from Microsoft for the [Microsoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/), with one I wrote, which ended taking a week of 12+ hour days.
-Not being able myself to remember the commands of Trash--because it is now getting pretty large--I decided to add help, and in the process reorganize the underlying command-line interpreter.
+Not being able myself to remember the commands of Trash--because it is now getting pretty large--I decided to add help, and reorganize the underlying command-line interpreter.
-A number of things I wanted to get done for transforming the Java grammar from the spec I pushed off to the next release in order to fix more critical issues.
+A number of things I wanted to get done for transforming the Java grammar from the spec I had to push off to the next release in order to deal with more critical issues.

 There are still some significant problems with semantic highlighting and synchronization, but I will work through these in due time.